Revised NEO Personality Inventory: Validity

-Adaptations in other languages
+Translations

 The NEO-PI-R has been extensively used across cultures.
-As per the information on the Psychological Assessment Resources (PAR) website (PAR is the publisher of the NEO-PI-R), the NEO-PI-R has been translated into 40 languages.
+Per the information on the Psychological Assessment Resources (PAR) website (PAR is the publisher of the NEO-PI-R), the NEO-PI-R has been translated into 40 languages.
 These languages are Afrikaans, Albanian, Arabic, Bulgarian, Chinese, Croatian, Estonian, Filipino, Finnish, Hebrew, Hindi, Hmong, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Korean, Latvian, Lithuanian, Malay, Marathi, Persian, Peruvian, Polish, Portuguese, Romanian, Russian, Serbian, Slovene, Sotho, Spanish, Taiwanese, Thai, Tigrignan, Turkish, Urdu, Vietnamese, and Xhosa.

 Critiques

 Critical reviews of the NEO PI-R were published in the 12th edition of the Mental Measurements Yearbook (MMY).
 The NEO-Pi-R (which only measures 57% of the known trait variance in the normal personality sphere alone) has been severely criticized both in terms of its factor analytic/construct validity and its psychometric properties.
 Widiger criticized the NEO for not controlling for social desirability bias.
 He argued that test developers cannot assume participants will be honest, especially in settings where it benefits people to present themselves in a better light (e.g., forensic or personnel settings).
 Ben-Porath and Waller pointed out that the NEO Inventories could be improved with the addition of controls for dishonesty and social desirability.

 Juni, in another review of the NEO PI-R for the MMY, praised the NEO PI-R for including both self- and other-report scales, making it easier for psychologists to corroborate information provided by a client or research participant.
-However, Juni criticized the NEO PI-R for its conceptualization using the Five Factor Model (FFM) of personality.
+Juni criticized the NEO PI-R for its conceptualization using the Five Factor Model (FFM) of personality.
 Juni argued that the existence of the FFM was phenomenological and atheoretical, the model gaining popularity as a result of the influence of the authors (McCrae and Costa) in the psychological community.
 The NEO PI-R has also been criticized because of its market-oriented, proprietary nature.
 In response to the expense involved in using proprietary personality inventories such as the NEO, other researchers have contributed to the development of the International Personality Item Pool (IPIP); IPIP items and scales are available free of charge.

 NEO PI-R was also criticised for being possibly too complex to understand for less educated or less intelligent individuals.